-Heavenly bamboo, part of the barberry family of plants, got its name from vertical canelike stems and finely textured compound leaves that resemble those of bamboo.
+Heavenly bamboo, part of the barberry family of plants and not actually a bamboo, got its name from vertical canelike stems and finely textured compound leaves that resemble those of its namesake plant.
 This broadleaf evergreen shrub is typically grown for its ornamental foliage and striking fruit display.
 The tough-as-nails shrub thrives in a variety of conditions.
 Add it to a shrub border.
 Plant it by a foundation.
-Admire it as part of an open woodland garden.
 Grow it in a container outside or bring it inside as a houseplant.
 Heavenly bamboo does it all.

 Heavenly bamboo is known for its softly textured, colorful foliage.
 As leaves first emerge, they appear reddish pink.
 As they mature, the coloring transforms to a soft bluish green that makes a soft, neutral backdrop for brighter plants.
 The real show begins in the fall, though.
 Although heavenly bamboo may drop its leaves in colder climates, this shrub takes on flaming-red fall color in warmer areas.
 Unlike burning bush, which drops its red leaves in late fall, the vibrant foliage of heavenly bamboo stays through winter.
 Heavenly bamboo also bears spikes of white blossoms in spring that give way to sprays of glowing red berries in winter.
 Both the foliage and the berries make great additions to winter arrangements.